-- To calculate the ultimate moment, the mechanical characteristics of confined concrete (a) are taken into account (§ 6.2). - When the confinement is achieved through a steel cage, jacket or FRP, the ultimate moment is calculated by taking into account the entire cross section of the member, given that the concrete spalling is impossible. - d) If, after calculating the curvature ductility, methods correlating $\mu{1/r}$ and local ductility factor m are available, it is possible to calculate the required confinement for a particular value of local and (subsequently) global ductility factor, m and q respectively.
+- The (ultimate) bending moment of the section is calculated; it shall not be less than the yield moment by more than 15%.
+If this requirement is not met, then the confinement reinforcement of the section shall be appropriately increased or external confinement shall be provided or the curvature ductility shall be taken equal to 1.00. - c) When the ductility of the structural element is achieved by external confinement using steel components or FRP, the procedure described in paragraph (b) is followed with the modifications described below: - The yield moment of the section is calculated as the moment that corresponds to the yield of the internal longitudinal tensile reinforcement, taking into account the mechanical characteristics of unconfined concrete. - To calculate the ultimate moment, the mechanical characteristics of confined concrete (a) are taken into account (§ 6.2). - When the confinement is achieved through a steel cage, jacket or FRP, the ultimate moment is calculated by taking into account the entire cross section of the member, given that the concrete spalling is impossible. - d) If, after calculating the curvature ductility, methods correlating $\mu{l/r}$ and local ductility factor m are available, it is possible to calculate the required confinement for a particular value of local and (subsequently) global ductility factor, m and q respectively.